Wild Rover’s Best Lunch Spots in Galway

-Located on the west coast along the Wild Atlantic Way, the bustling city of Galway is the culture capital of Ireland.
+Located on the west coast along the Wild Atlantic Way, the bustling city of Galway is the cultural capital of Ireland.
 Famous for art festivals, nightlife and stunning scenery, Galway is also a foodie paradise.
-You can find a variety of gourmet cuisine from authentic wood-fired pizzas to french-style croissants, from Galway Bay Oysters to the traditional full Irish breakfast made with only the freshest, locally sourced ingredients.
+You can find a variety of gourmet cuisine from authentic wood-fired pizzas to French-style croissants, from Galway Bay Oysters to the traditional full Irish breakfast made with only the freshest, locally sourced ingredients.
 Bring your appetite because eating in Galway may just become your new favourite pastime.
 Don’t say we didn’t warn you.
-Located just a 3 hour drive away, Galway makes for a perfect day trip from Dublin location.
+Located just a 3-hour drive away, Galway makes for a perfect day trip from Dublin location.

 Here is a list of the top places to have lunch in Galway, at least in our opinion anyway!

 Located in the heart of Galway city, The Dough Bos is a family run Neapolitan-style pizzeria offering some of the best authentic wood-fired pizzas that will ever pass your lips!
 See your pizza being made in the open kitchen with the freshest and best ingredients while enjoying the uber comfortable atmosphere.
 If you like pizza (what human doesn’t), do whatever you can to get yourself here and never look back!

 A cosy lunch spot in the bustling city centre, Quay Street Kitchen offers food sourced locally including hearty daily specials and healthy, vegan and gluten-free options too.
 The outdoor seating area is brilliant for people watching.
 Save room for dessert – the banoffee pie and lemon tart are to die for!
 Literally.